matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 Silver Blaze
 ```

-And this is the kind of thing you could do all day.
-You could [walks
+And this is the kind of thing that you could do all day.
+You could

-around stage gesturing as if smoking].
+[walks around stage gesturing as if smoking]

 [Time 0:10:56]